mdancho84/mdancho84.github.io/_drafts/ggradar-radar-plots-with-ggplot-in-r.md

 # Tutorial: Radar Plots with `ggradar`

 I want to show off how quickly you can make radar plots in this tutorial with the `ggradar` package, which extends `ggplot2` for radar plots.
-I've seen tutorials in Python where it takes 10-20X the amount of code with matplotlib.
-So `ggradar` is a massive productivity enhancer.
+I've seen tutorials in Python where it takes 50 to 100 lines of code with matplotlib.
+So `ggradar` is a massive productivity enhancer. **We'll make some awesome radar plots in 10 lines of code.**

 ![](/assets/ggradar_vehicle_plot.jpg)